JarrydWilliam/rv_park_TEAM_PROJECT/docs/TEAM_KICKOFF/TEAM_CHARTER.md

 ### **Anastasia Salazar**
-Back-end developer and QA tester with strong skills in database management, testing, and integration.
+I am currently an analyst at Jade Global, with coding experience in Python, Java, C++, and a variety of other languages, both front-end and back-end.
 Available Tuesday, Thursday, and weekends.

 ---